amarakon/nvim-cmp-fonts/README.md

 nvim-cmp-fonts is a completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) that provides sources for fonts.
-It gets them from the fonts installed on your computer, which you can see by using the `fc-list` command. *Support for updating the font list every time you reopen Neovim is hopefully coming soon.*
+It gets them from the fonts installed on your computer, which you can see by using the `fc-list` command.
+Every time you open Neovim, the list of fonts is updated.

 ## Installation